George Zimmerman was involved in a shooting, police in Florida say

 He was sent on his way with a warning.

-In November of that year, police took him into custody at his then-girlfriend's home in Apopka, Florida, after an apparent fight.
+Then, in November 2013, police arrested Zimmerman at his then-girlfriend’s home in Apopka, Florida, after an apparent fight.

-He was arrested on aggravated assault and misdemeanor counts of domestic violence battery and criminal mischief, but the woman later asked that the charges be dropped and Zimmerman was not prosecuted.
+He was held on suspicion of aggravated assault and misdemeanor counts of domestic violence battery and criminal mischief, but the woman later asked that the charges be dropped and Zimmerman was not prosecuted.

-Then, in January, he was arrested on another domestic violence complaint after he allegedly threw a wine bottle at a girlfriend, his lawyer Don West told reporters at the time.
-She later recanted and charges were never filed, CNN affiliate WESH reported
+And in January, Zimmerman was arrested on another domestic violence complaint after he allegedly threw a wine bottle at a girlfriend, his lawyer told reporters at the time.
+She later recanted and charges were never filed, CNN affiliate WESH reported.